 The suit also describes other instances of alleged IT department corruption and waste, including a Blue Shield IT manager’s hiring of unneeded contractors supplied by a firm owned by his friend and the former executive's observation upon joining Blue Shield of “extensive waste and lack of standard tools in the IT organization.”

-The lawsuit comes on the heels of another suit filed earlier in April by former Blue Shield Chief Technology Officer Aaron Kaufman charging that the nonprofit insurer was “bilking” California consumers by overpaying favored IT contractors.
-In a countersuit, Blue Shield claims that Kaufman charged personal expenses to a company credit card, including $17,491 for a Florida vacation.
+The lawsuit comes on the heels of another suit filed earlier in April by Blue Shield's former chief technology officer charging that the nonprofit insurer was “bilking” California consumers by overpaying favored IT contractors.
+In a countersuit, Blue Shield claims the officer charged personal expenses to a company credit card, including $17,491 for a Florida vacation.

 While the truth of any of the allegations in these suits has yet to be proved, they echo other indications of wasteful IT spending.
 During the entire 12 years that I worked there I heard constant complaints and jokes about the deficiencies of Blue Shield’s IT systems and the hugely expensive, seemingly never-ending effort to upgrade them.